glo-mccollough/glo-mccollough/README.md

 Born in NY, grew up in CA, and currently living in the Pacific North West.
 Tree's are awesome!

-- 👀 I’m interested in becoming a Technical Product/Project Manager.
-I do well in client facing roles.
+- 👀 I’m interested in Technical Product Management/Ownership.
+I've been a Project Manager for over a decade.
+I'm happiest in client facing roles.
 - 🌱 I’m currently continuing my targeted qualifier certification courses as well as steering the boat of my own business.
 - 💞️ I’m looking to collaborate with creatives, out of the box thinkers, and amazing product developers.
 - 📫 How to reach me glo.lamden.mccollough@gmail.com